konskons11/ViRAE/README.md

 Installation of the standalone application
 ---------------
 The ZWA2 standalone application is distributed for Linux and MacOS systems and may be executed directly after download.
-The prerequisites of ZWA2 ([bwa 0.7.17](https://github.com/lh3/bwa/releases/tag/v0.7.17) and [samtools 1.13](https://github.com/samtools/samtools/releases/tag/1.13)) will be examined automatically by the program upon execution.
+The prerequisites of ZWA2 ([bwa 0.7.17](https://github.com/lh3/bwa/releases/tag/v0.7.17) and [samtools 1.13](https://github.com/samtools/samtools/releases/tag/1.13)) will be validated by the program upon execution and if missing, they will be downloaded automatically.

 Usage
 ---------------